PArns/ioBroker.innogy-smarthome/README.md

 # ioBroker.innogy-smarthome
 =================

-This adapter can be used to add the innogy Smarthome central to ioBroker
+This adapter can be used to add the Innogy Smarthome central to ioBroker

+Requires Node > 4.x

 ## Changelog